 Performance of Discharges with High Elongation and β in NSTX and Near-Term Paths Toward Steady State.
 S.P.
 Gerhardt1, D.A.
-Gates1, M. Bell1, R. E. Bell1, R. Kaita, S. Kaye1, E. Kolemen1, H. Kugel, 1 B.P.
+Gates1, M.G.
+Bell1, J.M.
+Canik2, R. E. Bell1, R. Kaita,1 S. Kaye1, E. Kolemen1, H. Kugel,1 B.P.
 Leblanc1, R. Maingi2, J.E.
 Menard1, D. Mueller1, S.A.
-Sabbagh3, V. Soukhanovskii4, H. Yuh5 email: Stefan Gerhardt, sgerhard@pppl.gov

-The steady state spherical torus may be useful for studying high-power plasma-wall interactions, for nuclear component testing, or as the core of a fusion reactor.
-In all cases, strong shaping and high β are required in order to increase the bootstrap current fraction: high neutral-beam current drive efficiency is further assumed in the non-reactor scenarios.
-Scenario development research in NSTX has addressed the needs of these devices, by developing high-κ and β scenarios i) with the highest β_P and non-inductive fraction, ii) with the longest possible pulse for equilibrated profiles, and iii) high- β_T at large normalized current.
+Sabbagh3, V. Soukhanovskii4, H. Yuh5 email: Stefan Gerhardt, sgerhard@pppl.gov 1 Princeton Plasma Physics Laboratory, Princeton University, Princeton, NJ 08543 2Oak Ridge National Laboratory 3 Dept. of Applied Physics, Columbia University, NY, NY 10027 4 Lawrence Livermore National Laboratory 5 Nova Photonics, Princeton, NJ 08543 The steady-state spherical torus is being developed for studying high-power plasma-wall interactions, for nuclear component testing, or as the core of a fusion reactor.
+In all cases, strong shaping and high β are required in order to maximize the bootstrap current fraction; high neutral-beam current drive efficiency is further assumed in the non-reactor scenarios.
+Scenario development research in NSTX has addressed the needs of these applications, by developing high- κ and β scenarios i) with the highest β_P and noninductive fraction, ii) with the longest possible pulse for equilibrated profiles, and iii) high- β_T at large normalized current, of relevance to an ST reactor.
+Waveforms for a representative discharge in each case are shown in Fig.1, all with $\kappa \approx 2.6$ and $\delta \approx 0.8$.
+The discharges range from $\beta{P} \sim 1$ at high current and low q, to $\beta{P}=1.8$ at low current.
+Normalized- $\beta \beta{N}>4.5$, exceeding the no-wall stability boundary, has been achieved for long periods, facilitated by the use of resistive wall mode (RWM) control, dynamic n=1 error field correction, and static n=3

-Waveforms for a representative discharge in each case are shown in Fig.1, for discharges with $\kappa \approx 2.6$ and $\delta \approx 0.8$.
-The discharges range from $\beta{P} \sim 1$ at high current and low q^ , to 1.8 at low current. $\beta_N > 4.5$, exceeding the no-wall stability boundary, has been achieved for long periods.
-This high β was facilitated by the use of resistive wall mode (RWM) control, dynamic n=1 error field correction, and static n=3 error field correction [1].
-The two scenarios at lower current have achieved steady-state values of q{min}>1, which is highly desirable for the avoidance of core MHD, while the higher-current case has q{min} <1 before disruption.
+Fig 2.
+Non-inductive current fractions as a function of plasma current for many high-performance discharges. error field correction [1].
+The two scenarios at lower current have achieved steady-state values of $q{min}>1$, which is highly desirable for avoiding core MHD, while the higher-current case evolves to $q{min}<1$ before disruption.
 The high- β_P scenarios have NSTX record low flat-top averaged surface-voltages of 130mV.
-The pressure driven currents are largest in that high-β_P scenario, and ≥40% by discharge end in all scenarios; they increase through the discharge as the density increases.
-This density increase also results in a decrease in the neutral beam current fraction, which is typically ≤15% at the end of the discharges (through it can approach 30% in the low-density early phase).
-In all cases, the confinement is comparable to or better than that
+The pressure driven currents increase through the discharge as the density increases, exceeding 40% in all scenarios and 60% in the case with highest β_P .
+The neutral beam current fraction can approach 30% in the early, low-density phase, but the rising density decreases it to typically $\leq 15\%$ at the end of the discharge.
+In all cases, the confinement is comparable

-Fig 2.
-Non-inductive current fractions as a function of plasma current for many high-performance discharges.

-1 Princeton Plasma Physics Laboratory, Princeton University, Princeton, NJ 08543

-2Oak Ridge National Laboratory

-3 Dept. of Applied Physics, Columbia University, NY, NY 10027

-4 Lawrence Livermore National Laboratory

-5 Nova Photonics, Princeton, NJ 08543